 E6 CONNECT is available for PC and iOS users.
 However, only a few simulator systems, namely the SkyTrak and Mevo+, support the iOS version; the PC version is much more widely supported.

-With the SkyTrak in particular, you’ll need the Game-Improvement Plan or above, as well as a subscription to E6 CONNECT (not E6 Golf).
+With the SkyTrak in particular, you’ll need the Essential Plan as well as a subscription to E6 CONNECT (not E6 Golf).

 For Mevo+, Uneekor, FlightScope X3 and TrackMan users, go here to purchase E6 CONNECT and follow the instructions.
-For other systems, you’ll need to purchase the software from their own websites.
+For other systems, you’ll need to purchase the software from their respective websites.

 Recommended PC specs include an Intel i5 CPU, 8GB RAM, and an Nvidia 1070 video card or equivalent.
 For a full list of recommended system specs, visit this page.